 - If the baby is born before the agreed leave date.
 In this situation, leave will commence the day following the birth.

 - If the pregnant person has any pregnancy-related illnesses in the 4 weeks before the baby is due.
 In this case, statutory leave will commence automatically.

 While pregnant and on maternity leave, you have a range of extended employment rights.
 To read more details about these, take a look at our guide on Pregnancy and Work.

 Informing Your Employer

-To change your return date for statutory maternity leave, you must inform your employer at least 8 weeks in advance of the agreed return date.
+To change your return date for statutory leave, you must inform your employer at least 8 weeks in advance of the agreed return date.

 If you are ill while you are pregnant, you must follow regular sick leave procedures as outlined in your employment agreement.